asmusskar/RIVA/Readme.md

 # RIVA
-Road-profile Inversion based on in-Vehicle Accelerations (RIVA) is a MATLAB-package for road profile inversion from in-vehicle accelerometer readings.
+Road-profile Inversion based on in-Vehicle Accelerations (RIVA) is a MATLAB-package for road profile estimation based on data from vertical acceleration traces.

-The proposed framework for performing road profile inversion is visualized in Figure 1; the scheme refers to a passenger car that is instrumented with an accelerometer positioned near the centre-line close to the front axle.
-The inversion is achieved using a PID controller algorithm with the calibrated mechanical model; it can take any synthetic or field-measured acceleration and speed signal as input.
+The framework for performing the inversion is visualized in Figure 1; the scheme refers to a vehicle that is instrumented with an accelerometer positioned near the centre-line close to the front axle.
+The inversion is achieved using a PID controller algorithm with a calibrated quarter-car model; it can take any synthetic or field-measured acceleration and speed signal as input.
 The outcome of this process is followed by a filtering step to remove long wavelengths.
+A detailed description of the proposed methodology including model verification and validation of RIVA is presented in [Skar and Levenberg (2023)].

 <div>
 <img src="pics/RIVA_f1.png" width="85%">